edgelesssys/marblerun.sh/content/docs/getting-started/cli.md

 Available Commands:
-  certificate Retrieves the certificate of the Marblerun coordinator check       Check the status of Marbleruns control plane help        Help about any command install     Installs marblerun on a kubernetes cluster manifest    Manages manifest for the Marblerun coordinator
+  certificate Retrieves the certificate of the Marblerun coordinator check       Check the status of Marbleruns control plane graphene-prepare Modifies a Graphene manifest for use with Marblerun help        Help about any command install     Installs marblerun on a kubernetes cluster manifest    Manages manifest for the Marblerun coordinator